 The MethylDetox Profile gives more actionable information than MTHFR testing alone, giving you a more complete picture of your body’s methylation and detoxification.
-The MethylDetox profile includes Smart Commentaries, detailing recommended nutrients based on your genetics.
+The MethylDetox profile includes suggestions for specific nutrient needs to address with practitioner guidance.

-Individuals with any of the following diagnoses or symptoms, lab data indicating the tendency toward:
+Individuals with any of the following diagnoses or symptoms:

 Homocysteine is an amino acid that is involved in maintaining the methionine cycle.
 Elevated homocysteine levels are well known risk factors for chronic disease, particularly cardiovascular, diabetes and neurodegenerative disorders 7, 10, 37